0xCsy/PixelWorldsCheatEngine/README.md

 A short tutorial to understand how to integrate cheat engine on pixel worlds.

+Why should you make your own cheat table?
+Nowaday everything related to pixel worlds has a steler, so you may get virus or your account will be stolen.

 You will understanding what to change, it's a basic understanding of how to use cheat engine on unity game, you will learn how to change integer, how to skip a function call,...

 ## Prerequisites